 Some acts become habits easily and fast, while others require much more time and repetition to be converted into habits.
 The reason behind this is simple, bad habits, in particular, are easy to develop since they are quickly reinforced and provide immediate gratification.

 Think about how simple it is to get into the habit of eating fast food versus how challenging it is to get into the habit of eating sensibly.

 Eating junk food provides instant gratification, whereas eating properly takes months before you start to see any noticeable changes in your body.
 We have a hard time forming good habits not because we lack the willpower or intelligence to do so, but because our brains are wired to reward or punish us for our actions in the here and now.

 Bad habits tend to give us the comfort we think we need or desire but that comfort comes with many negative consequences.
 Our brain is wired in a way that it craves the reward after doing something.

+This dopamine, when released, makes us feel good, but then our brain gets addicted to it.
 The pleasure causes us to crave more and we start associating this good feeling with bad habits. and we find it difficult to stop it.